cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 11. QK check, P2 bets, P1 action
 12. QA check, P2 bets, P1 action

-However, the state of the game is not actually known to the players!
+However, the state of the game (or world of the game) is not actually known to the players!
 Each player has 2 decision points that are equivalent from their point of view, even though the true game state is different.
 For player 1 these are:
 1. A acting first (combines AK and AQ)
 2. K acting first (combines KQ and KA)
 3. Q acting first (combines QK and QA)